ArsalanShahyar/heart_disease_prediction/README.md

 # heart_disease_prediction

-This is a readme file for github

-This is the machine learning Project
+This is a Classification machine learning project for predicting weather a person got heart disease or not.